SathwikM27/ihlp-bbr-replication/README.md

 ## SSH into VMs

-ssh into the newly created VMs from you cloud console and run the experiments in root.
+ssh into the newly created VMs from you cloud console and run the experiment scripts in root.